-So, rest up before your trip, take power naps while you travel, and go to bed early when you can.
+So, rest up before your trip, take power naps while traveling, and go to bed early when you can.
 A well-rested body will definitely have more energy than a sleep-deprived one.

 Make sure that you minimize or avoid highly caffeinated drinks like coffee before bedtime.
 The National Sleep Foundation states this advice on caffeine considering the fact that caffeine is a stimulant.

 Traveling is supposed to make you a happier person as you get to break routine, create new memories, step out of your comfort zone and build up confidence.